Municipal Tax in Kuwait

 • The municipal tax is 10% of the annual rental value of the property.

-• This applies to commercial and residential rental properties.
+• This applies to commercial and residential rental properties across Kuwait.

-• The property owner is responsible for paying the tax, not the tenant.
+• The property owner is legally responsible for paying — not the tenant — though many landlords pass it through in lease agreements.

 When does it apply?

-• You own property in Kuwait that generates rental income.
+• You own property in Kuwait that generates rental income — residential or commercial.

-• Property owners: Register your property with the municipality and pay the 10% tax on time.
+• Property owners: Register your rental property with Kuwait Municipality and pay the 10% tax when due.

-• Tenants: Check your contract to see if the municipal tax is included in or added to your rent.
+• Tenants: Review your lease agreement to see if the municipal tax is included in or added to your rent.

 What should you NOT do?

-• Do not fail to register rental property — the municipality can impose penalties.
+• Do not fail to register rental property — the Municipality can impose penalties for unregistered rental income.

-• Do not assume the tenant pays — the legal obligation is on the owner, unless the contract shifts it.
+• Do not assume the tenant is responsible — the legal obligation is on the property owner unless the lease explicitly shifts it.

-• Do not underreport rental income — this can lead to fines and back-taxes.
+• Do not underreport rental income — this can lead to fines and back-taxes from the Municipality.

 You came here to know your rights — help someone else know theirs.